Go to Facebook or Tweet @strangework to interact. Home

 Cast your cares on the LORD and he will sustain you; he will never let the righteous fall.

-Daniel knew this scripture and obeyed it.
+Daniel knew this scripture well ... and he obeyed it.
 In spite of his circumstances, he put the Word of God first and was willing to let the chips fall where they may.
 Once, I asked my dad, What would you do if you were unjustly thrown into prison for the rest of your life?
 He answered, I'd start a Bible study.
 Child of God, never let circumstances or opposition dictate your responses and actions.
-Always let your faith in your God and your knowledge of his Word dictate your responses and your actions.
-Our God is a wall of safety around his own.
-He stands against any scheme of men and Hell that is directed at his children.
+Always let your faith in God and your knowledge of his Word dictate your responses and your actions.
+Our God is an impregnable wall of safety around his own.
+He stands against any scheme of man or Hell that is directed at his children.
 As you have it in Psalm 34:7-8,

 Now, it is important to understand that the safety and security that is ours in the Lord is not defined by what happens to us down here in this dark world.
 It is defined simply by the fact that our lives are in God's hands.
-And, even if we find ourselves in a circumstance that might cost us our physical lives here on earth, we don't have to sweat it.
-Jesus said in Luke 12:4-5,
+And, even if we find ourselves in a circumstance that might cost us our physical lives here on earth, we don't sweat it.
+Daniel didn't.
+Those listed in the Faith Hall of Fame in Hebrews 11, didn't.
+Jesus didn't.
+Jesus said,

 Daniel was that kind of man.
-Throughout his life and his many trials and perils, he simply trusted the Lord and believed and stood on His promises.
-Being human, he probably had his moments but, he simply talked to God about them.
+His feet were anchored squarely and solidly on that rock.
+Throughout his life and his many trials and perils, he simply trusted the Lord and stood on His promises.
+Being human, he no doubt had his moments but, he simply talked to God about them ... at least three formal times a day!
 We are all so very human.
 How will he deliver me?, we ask.
 The answer is simple.
-Never mind how.
+Never mind, how.
 He just will.
 We can take it to the bank.
-Sometimes he delivers from the circumstance and sometimes he delivers through the circumstance; sometimes from the persecution ... sometimes through the persecution; sometimes from the fire ... sometimes through the fire; sometimes from the mob ... sometimes through the mob; sometimes from death ... sometimes through death; but, HE ALWAYS DELIVERS US.
-Daniel didn't know in advance that God was going to save him from the lions' den.
-If God didn't, Daniel knew that his God would see him through the peril ... regardless.
-Our brother, Stephen, in Acts 7, comes to mind here.
-Let's look at a bit of that passage.
+Sometimes he delivers from the circumstance and sometimes he delivers through the circumstance; sometimes from the persecution ... sometimes through the persecution; sometimes from the fire ... sometimes through the fire; sometimes from the mob ... sometimes through the mob; sometimes from death ... sometimes through death; but, HE ALWAYS DELIVERS HIS OWN.
+Daniel didn't know in advance that God was going to save him from that lions' den.
+If God didn't, however, Daniel knew that his God would see him through it ... regardless.
+Our courageous brother, Stephen, in Acts 7, comes to mind here.
+Let's look at a bit of that account...

 Daniel wouldn't have obeyed Darius' edict ... even if it had only been for one day.
-For him, God's Word and God's will over-ruled all other things and directives that came along.
-He was a spiritual and mature saint.
+For him, God's Word and God's will over-ruled everything that might come along.
+He was a spiritual, godly and mature saint.

 You and I can only imagine this scene.
-The lions' den was a place of horror ... a gruesome place of torture and cruel punishment.
-A place where cruel men enjoyed the short-lived agony and screams of their victims.
+Darius' lion pit was a place of horror ... a gruesome place of torture and cruelty.
+A place where cruel men reveled in the short-lived agony and screams of their victims.
 Daniel was thrown alive into its black hole.
-However ... praise God ... even within the blackest holes imaginable, our God is always there with his own!
+However ... praise God ... even within the blackest holes imaginable, our God is always there!
 Psalm 139:8-12 says,

 If I make my bed in hell, behold, You are there.